RedHatQuickCourses/rhods-qc-apps/7.hands-on-lab/README.md

 * Create a model server and serve the model that you uploaded to S3.
 Expose the model via an external route.
-The model framework must be `onnx` version 1.

 * Test that you can consume the deployed model by using the `6.test` notebook.